awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-dpkg.md

        -Name "package-name"
    ```

 1. Run the Get\-SSMDocumentList command again to verify that the package was deleted\.
-The package you deleted shouldn't appear in the list\.
+The package you deleted shouldn't be included in the list\.

    ```
    $filter = New-Object Amazon.SimpleSystemsManagement.Model.DocumentKeyValuesFilter